SangeetaYadav-DataAnalyst/AtliQ-Hardware-Business-Insights-360_Using_Power_BI/README.md

 - Using surrogate keys for relationships.
 - Creating a date table using M language for consistent time-based analysis.

-I, Sangeeta , worked on this project by following tools and techniques:

 **Tech Stacks:**

 1. SQL